eProsima/DDS-Record-Replay/docs/rst/replaying/usage/configuration.rst

 However, a user might be interested in playing messages back at a rate different than the original one.
 This can be accomplished through the playback ``rate`` tag, which accepts positive float values (e.g. 0.5 <--> half speed || 2 <--> double speed).

+Replay Types
+^^^^^^^^^^^^

+By default, a |ddsreplayer| instance automatically sends all type information found in the provided MCAP file, which might be required for applications relying on :term:`Dynamic Types<DynamicTypes>`.
+Nonetheless, a user can choose to avoid this by setting ``replay-types: false``, so only data samples are sent while their associated type information is disregarded.

 Specs Configuration
 -------------------